MewsSystems/gitbook-connector-api/operations/restrictions.md

 > This operation is [deprecated](../deprecations/README.md).
 Please use [Set restriction](restrictions.md#set-restrictions) instead.

 Adds new restrictions with the specified conditions.
 Care is needed to specify `StartUtc` and `EndUtc` in the correct format - see [Datetimes](../guidelines/serialization.md#datetimes).
 **Important:** If consecutive restrictions are sent with the exact same conditions and exceptions, no attempt at merging them into a single restriction is made.
 This means that there can be a large number of restrictions per service, leading to sub-optimal performance.
 A quota limit of 150,000 has been introduced for this reason.
-To mitigate the issue, the preferred way to add restrictions is new operation [Set restriction](restrictions.md#set-restrictions).
+To mitigate the issue, the preferred way to add restrictions is operation [Set restriction](restrictions.md#set-restrictions).

 ### Request